obiba/agate-doc/web-user-guide/realms.rst

 To register Agate as a client of the OIDC provider it will be necessary to provide its callback URL which is: ``https://agate.example.org/auth/callback/``.

 .. note::
-  For Agate to authenticate for an :ref:`domain-application`, its redirect URI must be set.
+  For Agate to authenticate for an :ref:`domain-application`, the redirect URI of the Application must be set (see :ref:`applications_management`).

 An example of well known open source ID provider that can be declared as an OIDC realm is `Keycloak <https://www.keycloak.org/>`_.
 Keycloak has also a strong user federation feature, which we recommend to use instead of using the following other realm types (LDAP etc.).